Skip to content

 What AI should do inside RevenueOps

-The strongest AI use cases in RevenueOps usually sit inside support work around the operating system, not above it.
+AI is most useful for support work around the operating system, not as an invisible decision-maker above it.

 • summarizing account and deal history before review meetings